 - The wrong type of lab test is ordered

 - Lab test results are misinterpreted

 The most serious type of diagnostic error, and the one that leads to the most medical malpractice claims, is when doctors fail to diagnose cancer in a reasonable time frame.
 When caught early, many cancers can be easily beaten.
 However, if caught too late, a cancer that would otherwise have been survivable may end up being fatal.

 If you lost a loved one to cancer or another disease due to delayed diagnosis or misdiagnosis, you may have a wrongful death claim.
 Contact us for a free case evaluation.

 If you or a loved one has suffered severe injury or death due to medical malpractice, don’t hesitate to contact “the good guys” at the Law Offices of Gary Bruce by calling 706-786-4517 today.
 Consultations are free, and we will be happy to review your case to see if you have grounds for a lawsuit.

-We serve clients in Columbus and Fort Benning, GA as well as Phenix City, AL.
+We serve clients in Columbus and Ft Moore (formerly Ft Benning), GA as well as Phenix City, AL.